2002–03 NFL playoffs: NFC: San Francisco 49ers 39, New York Giants 38

 The Giants continued to build their lead in the second half.
-Five minutes into the third quarter, San Francisco turned the ball over on downs at the Giants 46-yard line, but the stop came at a cost for the Giants, as defensive end Kenny Holmes suffered a game-ending injury while making the tackle on fourth down.
-New York subsequently moved the ball 54 yards in six plays.
-Barber rushed for 37 yards on the drive and finished it with a 6-yard touchdown run, increasing the Giants lead to 35–14.
+Five minutes into the third quarter, the 49ers turned the ball over on downs at the Giants' 46-yard line, but the stop came at a cost for the Giants, as defensive end Kenny Holmes suffered a game-ending injury while making the tackle on fourth down.
+The Giants subsequently moved the ball 54 yards in six plays.
+Barber rushed for 37 yards on the drive and finished it with a 6-yard touchdown run, increasing the Giants' lead to 35–14.
 Later in the quarter, Collins' 46-yard completion to Toomer set up a 21-yard field goal from kicker Matt Bryant, making the score 38–14 with 4:27 left in the third quarter.
 However, the field goal came after Shockey dropped a potential touchdown catch in the end zone.

-San Francisco stormed back, driving 70 yards in seven plays on a drive that consumed only 2:24 and ended with Garcia's 26-yard touchdown pass to Owens.
-Owens added a 2-point conversion catch on the next play, cutting the 49ers deficit to 38–22.
+The 49ers stormed back, driving 70 yards in seven plays on a drive that consumed only 2:24 and ended with Garcia's 26-yard touchdown pass to Owens.
+Owens added a 2-point conversion catch on the next play, cutting the 49ers' deficit to 38–22.
 After the play, an iconic scene of defensive end Michael Strahan walking over to Owens and pointing to the scoreboard to remind him of the deficit they still faced would be a highlight of the game.

-New York was forced to punt after three plays on their next drive.
-Matt Allen's short kick and a 15-yard personal foul against Dhani Jones for hitting the returner after a fair catch gave San Francisco the ball on the Giants 27-yard line.
+The Giants were forced to punt after three plays on their next drive.
+Matt Allen's short kick and a 15-yard personal foul against Dhani Jones for hitting the returner after a fair catch gave the 49ers the ball on the Giants' 27-yard line.
 Three plays later, Garcia scored on a 14-yard touchdown run, and then completed another two-point conversion pass to Owens, cutting the score to 38–30 five seconds into the fourth quarter.

-After forcing New York to punt once again, the 49ers drove 74 yards in 15 plays, including a 3-yard reception by Streets on fourth down and 1, and scored with a 25-yard field goal by Jeff Chandler.
-The Giants responded with a drive to the San Francisco 20-yard line, but with 3:01 left in the game, a poor snap from 41-year-old Trey Junkin, who had been signed back out of retirement less than a week before the game, threw off the timing on Bryant's 42-yard field goal attempt and it went wide left.
+After forcing the Giants to punt once again, the 49ers drove 74 yards in 15 plays, including a 3-yard reception by Streets on fourth down and 1, and scored with a 25-yard field goal by Jeff Chandler.
+The Giants responded with a drive to the 49ers' 20-yard line, but with 3:01 left in the game, a poor snap from 41-year-old Trey Junkin, who had been signed back out of retirement less than a week before the game, threw off the timing on Bryant's 42-yard field goal attempt and it went wide left.
 Garcia then took over, converting two third downs, one of them a 25-yard completion to tight end Eric Johnson, and rushing for 12 yards on the way to a 13-yard touchdown pass to Streets.
 This time, the two-point conversion failed when Will Allen intercepted Garcia's pass intended for Owens, but the 49ers took the lead, 39–38, with one minute left in regulation.